 There’s a certain level of bravery required to be successful in the portfolio landscape.
 Never doubt that you’re capable of amazing things.
 If you undersell yourself, you get lost.
 So figure out what makes you unique and start championing that across everything you do.

 Of course, no one is expecting you to nail every aspect of your branding and marketing strategy the first time around.
 Even the most seasoned professionals can tell you horror stories about bad profiles and less-than-flashy website attempts.
-If you’re looking for a bit more structure and guidance to help you overcome that first hurdle, it’s worth checking out our Catapult course.
-The more expertise and tools you have, the easier it is to move your career forward.

 So how is your Portfolio Collective profile looking?
 If it needs a bit of TLC, here are a few simple steps to help you get started.